Thurs 8th October 2020

 - Modern condensing boiler feeding 2-zone low-temperature heating circuit with weather compensation controller.

-See more about this exemplar retrofit, with details of suppliers and contractors in the Case Study.
+19 participants joined Bart’s online tour.
+See more about this exemplar retrofit in the Slides, Video and Case Study.